-T 5. (a) The Requiring Authority shall appoint a Community Liaison Person for the duration of the construction phase of the Project to be the main and readily accessible point of contact for persons affected by construction works.
-An alternative contact shall be provided in the event the liaison person is unavailable, to ensure that a Project contact person is available by telephone 24 hours per day/seven days per week during the construction phase of the Project. (b) No less than one month prior to the commencement of construction, the Requiring Authority shall advise all key project stakeholders listed in the CEMP of the liaison person's name and contact details. (c) The Requiring Authority shall keep stakeholders and the wider public informed of the construction works, progress and timing and shall carry out communications in general accordance with the CEMP.
-Complaints Complaints 6. (a) At all times during the Works, the Requiring Authority shall maintain a register of any complaints received alleging adverse effects from, or related to, the Works.
-The record shall include: (i) the name and address (where this has been provided) of the complainant; (ii) identification of the nature of the complaint; (iii) the location, date and time of the complaint and of the alleged event; (iv) weather conditions at the time of the complaint (as far as practicable), including wind direction and approximate wind speed if the complaint relates to air discharges; (v) the outcome of the Requiring Authority's investigation into the complaint; (vi) measures taken to respond to the complaint; and (vii) any other activities in the area, unrelated to the Project, which may have contributed to the complaint (such as non-Project construction, fires, or unusually dusty conditions generally conditions generally. (b) When a complaint is received, the Requiring Authority shall: (i) acknowledge the complaint within 2 working days; (ii) promptly investigate, identify the level of urgency is respect of the complaint and communicate that to the complainant; and (iii) take reasonable steps to remedy or mitigate the matters giving rise to the complaint if there are reasonable grounds for the complaint, within 10 working days of receiving the complaint or such sooner time as may be reasonably necessary in the circumstances. (c) The Requiring Authority shall also maintain a record of its responses and any remedial actions undertaken.
-This record shall be maintained on site and shall be made available to the Planning Lea ad (or Nominee) upon request.
-The Requiring Authority shall provide the Planning Lead (or Nominee) with a copy of the complaints register every month h.
-Advice Note e: where for (b) and (c) there are a number of complaints relating to the same e incident(s) the Requiring Authority may bundle those complaints together an nd provide one response (to be provided to all complainants) in accordance with those conditions.
-Outline Plan ns The Requiri ng Authority shall provide to the Council an Outline Plan (or Outline Plan ns) in accordance with the provisions of s176A of the RMA for the following el lements of the Project, prior to their construction: (a) The tunnel control building; (b) The tunnel emergency water supply tanks; and (c) The bridge over the Mimi swamp forest and the bridge at or i about Chainage 2400.
-Any other W Vorks carried out in general accordance with Condition 1 shall not Vorks carried out in general accordance with Condition 1 shall not to the requirement for an Outline Plan to be submitted to NPDC.
+- 6. (a) At all times during the Works, the Requiring Authority shall maintain a register of any complaints received alleging adverse effects from, or related to, the Works.
+The record shall include: - (i) the name and address (where this has been provided) of the complainant; - (ii) identification of the nature of the complaint; - (iii) the location, date and time of the complaint and of the alleged event; - (iv) weather conditions at the time of the complaint (as far as practicable), including wind direction and approximate wind speed if the complaint relates to air discharges; - (v) the outcome of the Requiring Authority's investigation into the complaint; - (vi) measures taken to respond to the complaint; and - (vii) any other activities in the area, unrelated to the Project, which may have contributed to the complaint (such as non-Project construction, fires, or unusually dusty conditions generally. - (b) When a complaint is received, the Requiring Authority shall: - (i) acknowledge the complaint within 2 working days; - (ii) promptly investigate, identify the level of urgency is respect of the complaint and communicate that to the complainant; and - (iii) take reasonable steps to remedy or mitigate the matters giving rise to the complaint if there are reasonable grounds for the complaint, within 10 working days of receiving the complaint or such sooner time as may be reasonably necessary in the circumstances.

+(c) The Requiring Authority shall also maintain a record of its responses and any remedial actions undertaken.

+This record shall be maintained on site and shall be made available to the Planning Lead (or Nominee) upon request.
+The Requiring Authority shall provide the Planning Lead (or Nominee) with a copy of the complaints register every month.

+Advice Note: where for (b) and (c) there are a number of complaints relating to the same incident(s) the Requiring Authority may bundle those complaints together and provide one response (to be provided to all complainants) in accordance with those conditions.

+- 7. The Requiring Authority shall provide to the Council an Outline Plan (or Outline Plans) in accordance with the provisions of s176A of the RMA for the following elements of the Project, prior to their construction: - (a) The tunnel control building; - (b) The tunnel emergency water supply tanks; and - (c) The bridge over the Mimi swamp forest and the bridge at or about Chainage 2400.

+Any other Works carried out in general accordance with Condition 1 shall not be subject to the requirement for an Outline Plan to be submitted to NPDC.